-Sher Edling LLP represents cities, public agencies, and businesses in high-impact, high-value environmental cases.
+Sher Edling LLP represents states, cities, public agencies, and businesses in high-impact, high-value environmental cases.
 We combine decades of top-level litigation and trial experience with an unwavering dedication to holding polluters accountable for the damage they cause.

 Our work arises out of our conviction that the courts provide the last even playing field to take on the biggest polluters.
 We want to change the behavior of the world’s largest corporations so that they no longer make everyone else pay for the damage caused by their pollution.
 Our team signed up for this work to make a difference for our clients and the world.